deepak-mane/myGit/Building_SAAS_Business.md

 - https://themindstudios.com/blog/saas-application-development/
 - https://www.devteam.space/blog/6-best-saas-analytics-tools-for-2019/

-    1. Find a Business Problem
-    1. Collect Feedback
-    1. Design Solution
-    1. Make a MVP
-    1. Monitor And Update It
-    1. Lauch Full Scale Product
-    1. Make a User Base, Revenue Model
-    1. Go for Seeder Funding

 1. What Service do you want to build?
 2. Determine your pricing model
 3. Document your requirements